-Wearing the right roofing work clothes increase your productivity, and keeps you comfortable all day long.
-The clothes you wear should be functional, durable, extremely comfortable, and made from high-quality, breathable and sturdy materials.
+Wearing the right roofing clothes increases your productivity and keeps you going all day long.
+The clothes you wear should be functional, durable, extremely comfortable, and made from high-quality, breathable, and sturdy materials.

-We will teach you how to choose the best clothes for the job and we’ll recommend a few products that we love: roofing pants, shirts, shoes, gloves, knee pads and more.
+We will teach you how to choose the best work clothes for the job and recommend a few products that we love: roofing pants, shirts, shoes, gloves, roofing knee pads, and more.

-In the end, we share some clothing tips like how to stay cool while roofing in summer, what materials are the best for roofing in winter and more.
+At the end, we share some clothing tips like how to stay cool while roofing in summer, what materials are the best for roofing in winter, and more.

-Our guide for roofing work clothes starts with pants.
+Our guide for roofing work clothes starts with roofer pants.
 Roofing is a harsh job and requires the toughest work pants you can find.
-A proper pair of pants should be sturdy, made to last, and at the same time, they should also be comfortable, flexible and breathable.
+A proper pair of pants should be sturdy, made to last, and at the same time, they should be comfortable, flexible, and breathable.

-Roofing work is physically tough.
-It involves kneeling on rough surfaces, lifting heavy materials, climbing and bending.
+Roofing involves kneeling on rough surfaces, lifting heavy materials, climbing, and bending.
 Roofers are always in direct contact with the roof.
-So they need to wear pants that won’t tear off easily, and that can protect the knees.
+So they need to wear pants that won’t tear easily, and that can protect your knees.

-When you are wearing work pants all day long, sometimes over 10 hours a day, often in hot weather, you will appreciate comfortable clothing designed for your work environment.
+When you are wearing work pants all day long, sometimes over 12 hours a day, and often in hot weather, you will appreciate comfortable clothing designed for your work environment.

-A comfy pair of pants is made from cotton, and maybe from a cotton mixed with a blend of spandex for extra flexibility.
+A comfortable pair of pants are made from cotton and maybe from cotton mixed with a blend of spandex for extra flexibility.
 Cotton is the best material you can choose for your work pants.
-It allows the air to flow in and out, and keeps sweat and hot away.
+It allows air to flow in and out and keeps sweat and heat away.

 Padded roofing pants are something roofers always look for, this is why many pants have double knee features to add additional protection and comfort so you won’t hurt your knees when in contact with the roof.